 With GCSE and A-level exams being cancelled due to the pandemic, it’s certainly an unusual time for Year 11 and Year 13 students.
 With the government now detailing how exam grading will work for 2021, and teachers having the deciding say in the grades that students will receive, it’s an unfamiliar concept to grasp after preparing for exams for so long.
 Here’s some advice for students who will be undergoing their GCSE and A-Levels a little differently this year.
+To make this transition smoother, you can also consider seeking guidance and support from an A Level tutor who can provide valuable insights and help you prepare effectively.

 How Will GCSE And A-level Grading Work In 2021?